You will sweat a lot, drink plenty of water before, during, and after sauna.

 Let your body warm-up, stay as long as you are comfortable for each session.
 Average 10-15 minutes per session.

 Pour water on the rocks to create steam and heat, don’t pour too much, half a ladle is usually just right.
-Adjust to your heat tolerance.
+Repeat and adjust to your heat tolerance.
 Embrace the heat, relax, and enjoy.

 Take a break, sit outside, take a cool shower, or roll in the snow.
 Drink water and allow your body to get cool before returning to sauna.
 Average 5-15 minutes.